Nadji Jeter: Personal life

 Jeter is a Star Power Ambassador for the Starlight Children's Foundation.
 He has been involved in Usher's New Look Foundation since the age of six, receiving the 2013 Global Youth Leadership Award for his work with the foundation.

+Legal issues

 In January 2015, Jeter was arrested at the age of 18 for allegedly driving under the influence of marijuana in Burbank, California.
 According to reports, he spent a night in jail before being released.